Wang-Yue/CamillaDSP-Monitor/ARCHITECTURE.md

 ## 5. Conclusion & Attribution

 ### 5.1 Conclusion
-We have demonstrated that a specialized alternative DSP engine in C and Swift can achieve substantial performance gains over a platform-agnostic Rust implementation on Apple Silicon.
+We have demonstrated that a specialized alternative DSP engine in C (`CDSP`) can achieve substantial performance gains over a platform-agnostic Rust implementation on Apple Silicon.
 By adopting wait-free concurrency primitives, native semaphores, off-thread garbage collection, and explicit OS-integrated vectorization, our engine realizes up to 1.7x speedups in filter processing and resampling throughput.
 These improvements are achieved while maintaining complete drop-in compatibility with the original configuration layouts and WebSocket API schemas.

 ### 5.2 Attribution & Open-Source Relationship
 This project is an independent work and is not affiliated with, sponsored by, or endorsed by the original authors of CamillaDSP.
 We express our deep appreciation to **Henrik Enquist**, the author of CamillaDSP, for establishing the excellent JSON configuration schemas, WebSocket APIs, and state machine patterns that made this drop-in replacement architecture possible.
-All C and Swift source code files, custom SPSC primitives, and benchmarking tests were written independently for the CamillaDSP-Monitor project.
+All C source code files, custom SPSC primitives, and benchmarking tests were written independently for the CamillaDSP-Monitor project.